-- Verify that the Live Agent endpoint in your code only specifies the hostname.
-For instance, if your endpoint is https://d.la12345.salesforceliveagent.com/chat/rest/, then use the following value in your code: d.la12345.salesforceliveagent.com. - 2.
-Verify that you're using the correct Live Agent endpoint.
-See Get Chat Settings from Your Org for more info.
+- 1. If you're using the default UI for chat, verify that you are calling showChat on the main UI thread. - 2.
+Verify that the chat endpoint in your code only specifies the hostname.
+For instance, if your endpoint is https://MyDomainName.my.salesforcescrt.com/chat/rest/, then use the following value in your code: MyDomainName.my.salesforcescrt.com.

-- 3. Verify that you're using the correct deployment ID and button ID.
+- Ø - Note: If you don't have a My Domain deployed in your org, your URL formats are different.
+For details, see My Domain URL Formats in Salesforce Help. - 3.
+Verify that you're using the correct chat endpoint.
 See Get Chat Settings from Your Org for more info. - 4.
-Verify that you've correctly set up your Live Agent implementation.
+Verify that you're using the correct deployment ID and button ID.
+See Get Chat Settings from Your Org for more info. - 5.
+Verify that you've correctly set up your chat implementation.
 See Org Setup for Chat in Lightning Experience with a Guided Flow for more info.